What is alternative text?

-The mood, or tone, of the image should also come across in the explanation if it is important to the user’s understanding.
-In this example the diversity of the crowd, the excitement of the scene and the emotions of the people in the photo are integral to the user’s understanding so it’s important to make note of them.
+The mood, or tone, of the image should also come across in the explanation if it's important to the user’s understanding.
+In this example, the diversity of the crowd, the excitement of the scene and the emotions of the people in the photo are integral to the user’s understanding so it’s important to make note of them.

 'Photograph of a large, diverse group of cheering students, standing up and fist-pumping on the bleachers of a basketball game.'

 'Image of a crowd at a basketball game.'